xiaoyingpu/csci208/18_history.md

 - When was it created (range of years or a year)
 - Who created it (person, committee, group at MIT, ...)?
 - Is it compiled or interpreted?
 (Or can you do both with it?)
-If it’s somewhere in between, say so and explain. • Was it created for a purpose?
+If it’s somewhere in between, say so and explain.
+- Was it created for a purpose?
 What purpose?
 - Is anybody hiring programmers for this language right now?
 Who?
 What kind of jobs?

 ## Answers

--   Clojure was created by Rich Hickey in 2007[^2].
-It took Hickey about two years to write it before the initial release.
+-   Clojure was created by Rich Hickey (@ric) in 2007[^2].
+It took Hickey about two years to write it before the initial release (see [his github page](https://github.com/clojure/clojure/commits/1.0.x?page=30)).

--   Clojure compiles down to Java bytecode[^3].
+-   Clojure compiles down to Java bytecode [see a video of Hickey's](https://www.youtube.com/watch?v=P76Vbsk_3J0&index=4&list=WL).

 -   Built from Hickey’s personal revelations in working as a software engineer, Clojure was created to be the following because C++ / C\# / Java are not good enough[^4].

     -   A functional language, especially Lisp-like.